cruncher/sparky/README.md

 ### Looping over a collection

-Sparky has no special syntax for looping over a collection.
-If data-model is an array or array-like collection object, Sparky automatically loops over it, cloning the corresponding DOM node for all the items in the collection.
-So the
+Sparky has no special syntax for looping over a collection, but where
+<code>data-model</code> resolves to an array or array-like collection object,
+Sparky automatically loops over it, cloning the corresponding DOM node for all the items in the collection.
+So the HTML:
-HTML:

     <ul>
         <li data-model="text.meta.contributors">